Kushagra-sachdeva/Air-Quality-Index-/README.md

 	3. Power Up:
 	•	Power up the Arduino using a USB cable or external power supply.
 	•	The system will start measuring the air quality and display the results on the LCD.
+# Explanation:

+	•	MQ-135 Sensor: Measures the gas concentration in the air and sends the value to the Arduino board.
+	•	Voltage to PPM: The sensor provides an analog output that corresponds to the concentration of pollutants, which is then converted to PPM (parts per million).
+	•	LCD Display: Shows the AQI value and a classification of air quality (Good, Moderate, Unhealthy, etc.).

+# How to Use

+	1. Run the System: Once the components are wired and the code is uploaded, the system will continuously monitor the air quality.
+	2. View AQI: The LCD will display the AQI along with a classification of the air quality based on the sensor data.
+	3. Alerts: If you have connected a buzzer or LED, it will trigger when the air quality becomes unhealthy or worse.

+# Calibration

+The MQ-135 sensor requires calibration for accurate measurements.
+The calibration process typically involves:

+	•	Using known concentrations of gases (like CO2 or ammonia) and adjusting the sensor’s output values.
+	•	Using a reference AQI chart and adjusting the formula used in the code to match real-world measurements.

+For more accurate results, it is recommended to calibrate the sensor using specific gas sources or professional equipment.

+# Troubleshooting

+	•	LCD not displaying correctly: Check the wiring of the LCD and ensure it is properly connected to the correct SDA/SCL pins.
+Make sure the contrast is adjusted correctly.
+	•	No data on the screen: Make sure the MQ-135 sensor is connected correctly to the analog input pin and that the sensor is working.
+	•	AQI values are too high or too low: Adjust the formula in the code based on the sensor’s calibration and environmental conditions.

+# Future Enhancements

+	•	Web or Mobile Interface: Connect the Arduino to a server for remote monitoring via web or mobile app.
+	•	Multiple Sensors: Integrate additional sensors to measure other air pollutants such as PM2.5, CO2, etc.
+	•	Data Logging: Add a feature to log air quality data over time for analysis and reporting.

+# Conclusion

+This project provides a simple yet effective way to monitor air quality in real-time.
+Using Arduino and the MQ-135 sensor, it enables users to visualize and classify air quality based on live readings.
+This project is a great start for building IoT-based environmental monitoring systems.